-Together with donors, a partnership with Habitat for Humanity, and a team of volunteers who travelled to Malawi to build accessible homes designed specifically for moms, dads and children who are living in poverty with disabilities.
+In partnership with you and Habitat for Humanity, a team of volunteers travelled to Malawi to build accessible homes designed specifically for moms, dads and children who are living in poverty with disability.

-Since 2014, your support has helped to build 22 homes in Malawi and 40 homes in Ethiopia.
-And together cbm’s goal is to help build 44 more homes in Malawi.
+- Since 2014, your support has helped to build homes in Malawi and 40 homes in Ethiopia.
+And together, cbm’s goal is to help build 44 more homes in Malawi.

 After the sight-restoring surgery and the bandages were removed, Asiamen returned home.
 As she looked around she said with delight, “I see you and I see that.
 Before I couldn’t…”

-Asiamen has a list of thing she wanted to so as soon as her sight was restored.
-She wants to return to working on her farm.
+Asiamen had a list of things she wanted to do as soon as her sight was restored.
+She wanted to return to working on her farm.
 She’s excited to become independent again and to free up her daughter.

 But first, Asiamen is going to church to pray, “I’m praying for whoever paid for my surgery.
 Thank you so much!
 I’m feeling very good.”

 Your light in a dark place of the world